Skip to content

 Ethical alternatives to plastic packaging

 Finally, have you considered buying a bar of soap instead of a bottle?
 Soap bars come with far less packaging waste, therefore reducing the amount of plastic you throw away.
-By following our handy tips, you’ll be well on your way to becoming a more ethical consumer!
+The UK Government’s extended producer responsibility regulations for packaging place greater accountability on brands for the waste their packaging generates — choosing plastic-free soap UK style options like soap bars, or brands with minimal and recyclable packaging, is one of the most effective steps a consumer can take.

-See our Ethical Soap and Shower Gel Ratings Table to compare brands
+See our Ethical Soap and Shower Gel comparison table to compare brands

 Why should I choose ethical soap and shower gel?